 The study of Black history is vital in understanding race relations and working together towards a fairer future free from marginalisation, violence and prejudice.
-In this article, we have selected fifteen excellent Black history books available to buy online in the UK.
+In this article, we have selected fifteen excellent Black history books available in the UK.
 Unsure where to start?
 We've included a buying guide to help you choose the best read for you and all of our books are available on Amazon and eBay.

 There are so many fantastic books out there it can be tough to select just one.
 Perhaps you're well-versed in Black history, or are looking for a place to start.
 Either way, our guide is here to make the decision easier.